-What Are Some Grounds For Opposing the Appointment or Removing an Executor/Administrator From an Estate?
+What Are Some Grounds For (1) Opposing the Appointment of an Executor/Administrator or (2) Removing an Already Appointed Executor/Administrator From an Estate?

-The mere existence of a conflict of interest or appearance of a conflict of interest is not a cause for the automatic disqualification and removal of an executor/administrator (commonly called a fiduciary) since fiduciaries are often named as beneficiaries with others under the governing document.
-Many times the terms of the will or trust create the conflict by naming the fiduciary as both beneficiary and estate representative.
-However, if the conflict of interest either causes (or is likely to cause) a maternally adverse impact upon the estate caused by the fiduciary’s conduct, or substantially threatens to make his or her conduct inconsistent with his or her obligations to the estate or trust, then removal of the fiduciary is warranted and may be granted by a court.
+The mere existence of a perceived conflict of interest or appearance of a conflict of interest, because a proposed executor is also a named beneficiary under the Last Will, is not a cause for the automatic disqualification and removal of an executor/administrator (commonly called a fiduciary).
+Many fiduciaries are also named as co-beneficiaries with other beneficiaries under many Last Wills.
+Some beneficiaries believe there is a conflict in the Will because the decedent named the proposed executor as both beneficiary and estate representative.
+However, if a potential conflict either causes or is likely to cause a materially adverse impact upon the estate or the interests of beneficiaries caused by the fiduciary’s conduct, or substantially threatens to make his or her conduct inconsistent with his or her legal obligations to the estate or trust, then the removal of the fiduciary is warranted and may be granted by a court.

-The disqualification and/or the removal of a fiduciary during the probate process will be exercised sparingly by a chancery court.
-To be successful generally requires that the dissatisfied person prove by clear and convincing evidence the existence of a real and substantial conflict and/or other disqualifying reasons.
-So long as an executor or trustee acts or promises to act in good faith and within the scope of his or her powers he or she will generally be successfully appointed if challenged.
+The disqualification and/or removal of a fiduciary during the probate process will be exercised cautiously by a Chancery judge.
+To be successful generally requires that the dissatisfied beneficiary prove by clear and convincing evidence the existence of a real and substantial conflict and/or other disqualifying reasons.
+So long as the named executor or trustee acts or promises to act in good faith and within the scope of his or her powers he or she will generally be successfully appointed if challenged.
 But there are exceptions.

 A fiduciary can be held individually liable for obligations arising from the ownership or control of the estate or for torts committed in the course of his or her administration of the estate under New Jersey law only if he or she is personally at fault.
 In other words, you’re not automatically liable for damages and legal claims just because you serve as the agent of the estate or trust.
-But you must be cautious however as there are many exceptions to this general rule which can create unpleasant and unintended consequences to you.
+But you must act with caution, however, as there are many exceptions to this general rule which can create unpleasant and unintended consequences for you.

 A Dispute Over an Executor’s Commission: What is a Permissible Commission Rate?

-I recently read a new case and wanted to share it with you.
-The issue involved an executor’s commission and whether the commission under NJ law is to be calculated as a percentage of the fair market value of the estate, or the net value of the estate, after subtracting the outstanding mortgages and debts of the estate payable at the time the fiduciary sold estate assets for the beneficiaries.
+I recently read a new case and want to share it with you.
+The issue involved an executor’s commission and whether the commission under NJ law is to be calculated as a percentage of the fair market value of the estate, or the net value of the estate, after subtracting the outstanding mortgages and debts of the estate payable at the time the fiduciary sold estate assets.